Proctor Academy: The 1930s and 1940s

 Not realizing the severity of the economic downturn, in 1932 the trustees of the school invested $45,000 to build Maxwell Savage Hall.
 At the first assembly of the 1935 school year, Headmaster Carl Wetherell announced that he was quitting due to the poor outlook for the school.
 A search for a replacement was hurriedly started.
 John Halsey Gulick took the job, and immediately instituted sweeping reforms of the school, creating mechanical arts programs such as boat building, wood shop, and machine shop.
 Students were involved in the upkeep and improvement of the school, clearing the land for the school's first ski area, Slalom Hill, as well as a farm which was used to feed the community.
-The school's wood shop and metal shop are still in use today for metalworking, boat building, and woodworking projects.
-The farm no longer exists, but the school still maintains a student-tended organic garden.

 The 1950s and 1960s

 Lyle Farrell—a 1929 graduate of the University of New Hampshire and captain of the 1928 Wildcats football team—who started teaching at Proctor in the 1930s, took over as Headmaster of the school in 1952.
 During his time as Headmaster, he pushed for the expansion of the school, leading to the construction of Holland Auditorium, Shirley Hall, Farrell Field House, Leonard Field, Farrell Field and the Blackwater Ski Area.
 Farrell also established the learning skills programs for college-bound students with dyslexia.